LY2140023 – Treatment of Schizophrenia

 LY2140023, an oral prodrug, is metabolised to the active mGlu2/3 receptor agonist LY404039, which is believed to work by reducing the presynaptic release of glutamate in those regions of the brain where mGlu2/3 receptors are expressed.

-Encouraging evidence of the antipsychotic effects of LY2140023 has been demonstrated in a phase II proof of concept study.
+Encouraging evidence of the antipsychotic effects of LY2140023 has been demonstrated in a Phase II proof of concept study.
 In this four-week, double-blind study, 196 patients with schizophrenia were randomised to treatment with LY2140023 (40mg twice daily), olanzapine (15mg daily) or placebo.

 Overall, LY2140023 appeared safe and well tolerated.
 Most adverse events were mild-to-moderate in severity and not treatment-limiting.
 Importantly, LY2140023 appeared devoid of certain adverse events that are common with existing antipsychotic drugs, including hyperprolactinaemia, extrapyramidal symptoms and weight gain.

 All currently available atypical antipsychotic agents target dopamine receptors in the brain.
 The fact that not all patients respond to existing antipsychotic drugs suggests that other neurotransmitters may be involved in the pathogenesis of schizophrenia.
-Glutamate has been the focus of research into schizophrenia for many years and this research may now be bearing fruit with the development of drugs, such as LY2140023, that target glutamate receptors.

 While preliminary clinical data on this experimental glutamate agonist suggest that modulating glutamate receptors may control symptoms of schizophrenia, much more clinical data are needed to substantiate these early findings.
 A larger, 870-patient study is already scheduled to determine the optimum dose of LY2140023.